luganitoo/fastapi-template/README.md

-# FastAPI Application Documentation
+# FastAPI ETL API template Documentation

+This FastAPI application performs an ETL process retrieving data from a CSV file and loads it into a database.
-This FastAPI application provides an API for [brief description of your application].
-It includes various endpoints to query and retrieve vehicle-related data stored in a relational database.
-The application also integrates geolocation services to provide location information based on latitude and longitude coordinates.
+It provides an API for various endpoints to query and retrieve vehicle-related data stored in a relational database.

 ## Table of Contents